St. Brides Major, Ogmore-by-Sea and Southerndown Community Website

 ç Information provided by Vale Council è Scoop the Poop Campaign

-Return to main Recycling & Waste Collection and Services Information page
+Return to main Recycling & Waste Collection and Services Information page or general information page

-Contributions to this site are welcomed and may be sent via our Contact Us link or handed in to a member of staff in the Village Shop/Post Office in St. Brides Major who have kindly agreed to pass them on.
-Web site design and content including text, graphics, articles and photographs subject to copyright. ©
+Contributions to St. Brides Major, Southerndown and Ogmore-by-Sea web site are welcomed and may be sent via our Contact Us link or handed in to a member of staff in the Village Shop/Post Office in St. Brides Major, who have kindly agreed to pass them on.
+Web site design and content including text, graphics, articles and photographs subject to copyright. © Please remember mistakes can happen and there may be errors of which we are unaware; corrections, information and additional facts are gratefully received.

 The editors and owners of this web site reserve the right to remove, alter, or refuse to include, any link or contribution on this site, as they see fit.
 Furthermore, they accept no responsibility in any way whatsoever for the content, accuracy or reliability of any other web sites mentioned or linked within these pages.
+It is good practice to run anti-virus programme/s as well as to check sites, pages, and before downloading material; we cannot be held responsible for any losses or disruption to your computer, software, systems or data.